pauldlynch/SOEStatus/README.md

 - Possibility to register for notifications of server status changes;
 - Reachability checks for known SOE servers to identify network outages vs server status.

+1.6.1
+_____

+Handle iOS7's very awkward status bar clash with top toolbars, by using the iOS6/7 delta values.

+1.6
+___

+Update for iOS7.
+Still supports iOS6.
+A lot of the changes are just launch images and icons in additional resolutions.
+The popovers are now smarter at sizing themselves for their content.

 1.5
 ---